New Jersey Natural Gas Company Long Branch Plant

 NJNG also removed contaminated sediments from the portion of Troutman's Creek that traverses the facility and installed a multi-liner system in the creek bed to prevent

-the Seaview Avenue and Joline Avenue bridges and restored the wetlands areas.
-As part of the Troutmans Creek remediation project, NJNG dismantled the Seaview Avenue
+Seaview Avenue and Joline Avenue bridges and restored the wetlands areas.
+As part of the Troutman's Creek remediation project, NJNG dismantled the Seaview Avenue Bridge,

-Bridge, excavated the contaminated sediments and soils near the bridge abutments, and replaced the bridge with a culvert.
-NJNG has delineated the contaminated soil
+excavated the contaminated sediments and soils near the bridge abutments, and replaced the bridge with a boxed culvert.
+Although NJNG delineated contaminated soil and

-Following is a summary of the removal, restoration, and treatment activities and the amount of money spent through September 2016:
+The following is a summary of remediation efforts that includes removal, restoration, and treatment activities through April 30, 2020.

 - Total volume of soil/sediment excavated and disposed of from all on-site and off-site properties and the creek is approximately 368,500 tons.

-- Total treated water is approximately 121.5 million gallons.
+- Total treated volume of water is approximately 121.5 million gallons.

-- Approximately three acres of on-site and off-site wetland areas and transitional areas were restored.
+- Approximately three acres of wetland areas and transitional areas were restored.